YouTube staffer's Twitter account hacked during shooting

 Less than an hour after tweeting about being safe during an active shooting at YouTube's headquarters, Vadim Lavrusik's account was hit by hackers.

-Lavrusik, a product manager at YouTube, sent one of the first tweets out about an active shooting at the office in San Bruno, California, at 12:57 p.m.
-The first 911 call for the shooting had come in at 12:46 p.m., and police arrived in two minutes, San Bruno police chief Ed Barberini said at a press conference on Tuesday.
+Lavrusik, a product manager at YouTube, sent one of the first tweets out about an active shooting at the office in San Bruno, California, at 12:57 p.m PT.
+The first 911 call for the shooting had come in at 12:46 p.m.
+PT, and police arrived in two minutes, San Bruno Police Chief Ed Barberini said at a press conference on Tuesday.

 At about 2:10 p.m., after Lavrusik tweeted that he was safe and evacuated, a new tweet came up from the account, writing, "PLEASE HELP ME FIND MY FRIEND I LOST HIM IN THE SHOOTING," with a Flipboard URL linking to a photo of KEEMSTAR, a YouTube personality.

-Three minutes after that tweet, another post came in, writing, "my name is so gay honestly."
+Three minutes after that tweet, another post came in saying, "my name is so gay honestly."

-Twitter's CEO Jack Dorsey responded to the concerns, writing that the social network was working to fix the issue.
+Twitter's CEO Jack Dorsey responded to the concerns, tweeting that the social network was working to fix the issue.

 And asked for comment, Twitter referred us to a tweet it posted stating: "We are also aware of attempts by some people to deceive others with misinformation around this tragedy.
 We are tracking this and are taking action on anything that violates our rules."